Csalcedo04/NoteApp-React/README.md

 # NoteApp-React

-**NoteApp-React** is a note-taking application developed using React.
-This project is part of a programming challenge from [The App Brewery](https://www.appbrewery.com).
+**NoteApp-React** is a feature-rich note-taking application developed using React.
+Originally created as part of a programming challenge from The App Brewery, this project has been significantly enhanced with additional functionalities.
+These include:

+- **API Integration**: Seamlessly interact with a backend to get, post, and delete data from the database.
+- **Dockerization**: Containerize the application for consistent and efficient deployment.
+- **CI/CD with Jenkins**: Automate the build, test, and deployment processes using Jenkins, with containers published to Docker Hub.

 ## Overview